PowerShell/ProjectMercury/README.md

 When you run `aish`, you are prompted to choose an agent.
 For more details about each agent, see the README in the each agent folder.

+To learn more about how to create an agent for yourself please see, [Creating an Agent][03].

 ## Usage

 To start a chat session with the LLM, run `aish`, which starts a new session in your current window.